wizard1203/waternn/README.md

 ```
 * choose a best model with lowest loss since the last time when learning rate changed
 ```
-When the learning rate changes, we will choose a set of parameters of the best model of which the loss is the lowest since the last time learning rate changed.
-And replace the current parameters with the chosen ones.
+When the learning rate changes, we will choose a set of parameters of the best model, of which the loss is the minimum since the last time learning rate changes.
+After that, the current parameters is replaced with the chosen ones.
-If you want to train fast and save space, this is not needed.
-Acturally, it is commented-out, so you should read the code and reuse it if you want to try this trick.
+In order to train faster and save space, the procedure can be omitted.
+As the corresponding parts is commented-out, the readers can read and reuse it if they think this trick useful.
 ```

 ## other super-parameters: